Kingtous/Kingtous/README.md

 Hi, Greetings from Kingtous!
 I'm Kingtous, a master student majoring in computer science and technology of Huazhong University of science and technology(HUST).

-Studied in Northeast University as an undergraduate and is now exempted from studying in Huazhong University of science and technology for a master's degree.
+Studied in Northeastern University as an undergraduate and is now exempted from studying in Huazhong University of science and technology for a master's degree.
 Lets Fighting for the Top A!